-Please check the NHS advice for international student’s website for further information.
+Please check the NHS advice for international students for further information.

 For those based at the Cranfield campus there is a small shop located on campus and large supermarkets in Milton Keynes and Bedford.

-If you will be studying at Cranfield University at Shrivenham there are supermarkets located a short distance from the campus in the villages of Shrivenham and Watchfield, and in the town of Swindon.
+If you are studying at Shrivenham there are supermarkets located a short distance from the campus in the villages of Shrivenham and Watchfield, and in the town of Swindon.

 We estimate a single person will spend in the region of £40-£50 per week on food.

-If you will be travelling from a country with a warmer climate than the UK, it is recommended you consider a budget of between £350 to £450 for warm winter clothing.
+If you are travelling from a country with a warmer climate than the UK, it is recommended you consider a budget of between £350-£450 for warm winter clothing.

-You should expect to pay between £5 to £8 per week for using launderette facilities, if you do not have a washing machine.
+You should expect to pay between £5-£8 per week for using launderette facilities, if you do not have a washing machine.

 You may choose to use a mobile phone either on a 'pay as you go' basis or through a monthly contract.

-If you have a television you must purchase a television license.
+If you have a television you must purchase a television licence.